lsst-sqre/puppet-lsststack/README.md

 `String` Defaults to 'https://sw.lsstcorp.org/eupspkg/newinstall.sh'

-The URL to retrive the `newinstall.sh` script from.
+The URL to retrieve the `newinstall.sh` script from.

 ##### `debug`